Best Film for the Fuji AX

 The difference between the shadows and highlights details of a photograph is described as dynamic range.
 Areas of a photograph that fall out of this range will be seen as totally black underexposed shadows or white overexposed highlights.

 A larger dynamic range is better due to the fact that a bigger range tends to make working in a wide variety of lighting situations easier.

 - Digital cameras 14+ stops

 - Negative film up to 13 stops

 - Slide film 6-8 stops

-35mm film that is sold in metal canisters is used by the Fuji AX Multi Program.
-In addition, it’s the most commonly used type of film and occasionally referred to as 135 film.
+35mm film that is in metal canisters is used by the Fuji AX.
+It can also be referred to as 135 film, and it is the most frequently used type of film.

-The only other type of film you are probably going to notice is 120 or 220 film that is used with medium format cameras.
+The only other type of film you are going to encounter is 120 or 220 film that is used in medium format cameras}.

-You will find limited possible choices for where to develop 35mm film.
-For a more thorough discussion of the options, go look at my guide on Where to Get Film Developed.
+There are only a few choices for where to have film processed.
+For a more comprehensive explanation of the choices go look at my guide on Where to Develop Film.

-WARNING: Film does not get developed locally at big box stores and pharmacies.
-They ship the film away to be processed by a separate company.
-This means that, you will not be given your developed negatives back.
+WARNING: Big box stores and pharmacies have ceased developing film locally.
+They ship film off-site to be processed by a third party.
+As a consequence, you will not get your negatives back.